1monalisa1/12-NLP/README.md

 A:
 Q: *Which coin had the highest compound score?*
 A:
-Q. *Which coin had the highest positive score?*
+Q: *Which coin had the highest positive score?*
 A:

 --------------------------------------